UmmItC/Blog/README.md

 ## Build HTML Files

-The HTML files are built to the default paths in `./public/`.
+Build the HTML files to the default path `./public/`.
 After building, upload them to your server:

 ```shell
 hugo --logLevel debug
 ```

+If you encounter any issues, refer to the [Hugo documentation](https://gohugo.io/documentation/) for additional support.